mroach/mroach.com/content/posts/2020/elixir-docker/index.md

 ### Compiling in the image

-For quick startup of your app, tests, or iex, pre-compile the dependencies.
+For quick startup of your app, tests, or iex: pre-compile the dependencies.
 This requires that app configuration be present along with the `mix.exs` and `mix.lock` files.

 If you're only going to be running tests in the image, consider setting `MIX_ENV=test` and only fetching dependencies for this environment.